Interview with St. Teresa of Avila and St. John of the Cross

 St. John: Yes and no, my poetry drew me further still into the silence of being with God.
-I felt that in order to fully immerse in this experience I had to live in the silence of the Carthusians.
+I felt that to fully immerse in the experience of being with God, I had to live in the silence of the Carthusians.

 Reporter: Yet, you are a Carmelite.

 St. John: Yes, there was a long moment of thinking of becoming a Carthusian.
-St. Teresa attended one my early Masses and we discussed not only my Homily but a deeper Carmelite call.
-She was almost 30 years older than me but her desires were much like my own.
+St. Teresa attended one of my early Masses and we discussed my Homily and a deeper Carmelite call.
+She was almost 30 years older than me, but her desires were much like mine.

 Reporter: And this encounter with St. Teresa caused you to remain a Carmelite.

 St. John: Yes, and more.
-She had already experiences of internal silence with God.
-She asked me to come to her new Convent, to be in service to her nuns.
-It gave me an opportunity to be alone with God.
-To maximize this experience I gave up everything.
+She had already experienced internal silence with God.
+She asked me to come to her new convent to serve her nuns.
+It allowed me to be alone with God.
+To maximize this experience, I gave up everything.
 I ate very little and spent every possible minute with God.

-St. John: It was, however I felt the desire to pursue it all cost.
+St. John: It was; however, I wanted to pursue it all cost.
 Unfortunately, it was contrary to what others were doing in the Carmelites.
-Eventually what I was doing attracted others to the same way of life, but many others disapproved.
+Eventually, what I was doing attracted others to the same way of life, but many others disapproved.
 They began to ridicule my ways, which to them was outside the boundaries of our faith.

-St Teresa: Yes, I encouraged and helped him experience God while in prayer in his unique way.
-While my experiences were different from St. John, they pointed to the same Holiness.
+St Teresa: Yes, I encouraged and helped him experience God in his unique way in prayer.
+While my experiences differed from St. John’s, they pointed to the same Holiness.

 Reporter: This deep prayer must have been profound.
 Was there any fruit from your experiences?